bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

-#### Version 1.4.x
+#### Version 1.4.7

-- Media Library should work better with third party plugins now, like [Media Library Assistant](http://wordpress.org/plugins/media-library-assistant/).
+- File field type and the media library should work better with third party plugins now, like [Media Library Assistant](http://wordpress.org/plugins/media-library-assistant/).
 Thanks to “Rémi” for providing some example code on how to fix this.
 Should fix [http://wordpress.org/support/topic/mediathek-not-working-with-simplefield](http://wordpress.org/support/topic/mediathek-not-working-with-simplefield).
 - simple_fields_values() can now also be passed a WP_Post object (instead of just the post id).
+- the edit field group link on the edit post screen is not visible for users with capability edit_options (WP_DEBUG is no longer needed).
+Can be changed with filter `simple_fields_show_post_edit_field_group_edit_link"`.

 #### Version 1.4.6